Edited and updated on October 15, 2020.

-Yet in dentistry, this is often not the case.
+Yet this is often not the case.

 Why does this happen?

-1) Previous experiences
+1) Negative previous experiences

 2) Dr. Google

-3) The Common Beliefs
+3) Common Beliefs

 There are many beliefs about oral health that patients hold to be ‘true’ and that get in the way of them choosing optimum treatment.
-The two most widely held beliefs are…

 4) Sales Perception

-Fortunately, there are ways to overcome this, and a lot of it has to do with setting up the conversation the correct way from the beginning.
+Fortunately, there are ways to overcome this, and a lot of it has to do with setting up the conversation in the correct way from the beginning.
 By first identifying and understanding why patients might perceive sales pressure, this will then enable you to effectively navigate your communication approach with your patients.

 Primespeak provides a new concept in patient communication, founded in both psychology and the nuances of actual patient behaviour.
 It incorporates a whole new way of thinking about how you communicate with patients in an ethical way, and increases treatment acceptance at the same time.